jentery/dh150/index.md

 ### Definitions

 Here are some definitions of key terms used to engage media and fiction in this course.
-Each definition is but one among many possibilities.
-(These are not *the* definitions.)
 After "media" and "fiction," they are alphabetized.

 * **Fiction**: a work of audio, image, and/or text that imagines, if only in part, its character(s), world(s), and/or events(s); has a story that's arranged with narrative; may be read, watched, played, seen, and/or heard
 * **Media**: congealed labour or techniques made durable; not "the media" (singular) or "mass media" of the communications industry; three primary examples in this course are audio, image, and text
 * **Apparatus**: a mechanism used to measure media and fiction and also economize people's experiences; examples in this course include editors, grids, engines, stacks, and networks
 * **Audio**: a congealed way of hearing and composing; at once process and thing
 * **Format**: a way to nest, circulate, or store media; examples include novels, comics, games, and radio
-* **Genre**: when fiction congeals into recognizable conventions accompanied by audience expectations; may become someone's preferred way of reading; classic examples are tragedy or comedy, but other examples include fantasy, science fiction, detective, slapstick, romance, action, adventure, horror, mystery, simulation, role-playing, and suspense
+* **Genre**: when fiction congeals into recognizable conventions accompanied by audience expectations; may become someone's preferred way of engaging fiction; classic examples are tragedy or comedy, but other examples include fantasy, science fiction, detective, slapstick, romance, action, adventure, horror, mystery, simulation, role-playing, and suspense
 * **Image**: a congealed way of seeing and composing; at once process and thing
 * **Labour**: what congeals in media but cannot be recorded completely by it; the activities people individually and collectively perform to produce work; examples include emotional, mental, physical, sensual, manual, and machine labour
-* **Narrative**: how the story in a work of fiction is structured and arranged
+* **Narrative**: how the story in a work of fiction is structured and arranged; components include setup, focalization, character development, and the uses of narrators, flashbacks, and sequencing
 * **Norms**: worldviews that fiction and media both reproduce and resist; ideologies that discipline perception, the production of knowledge, and social and cultural practice; necessarily exclude some ways of hearing, seeing, reading, and composing in favour of other ways
 * **Play**: a negotiation or experiment with the meanings, materials, and modes of media and fiction; need not involve explicit rules; also the primary way of engaging games
 * **Prototype**: a possibility presented through media and fiction; associated terms include sketch, scenario, wireframe, experiment, and draft; not a real or finished product with a brand; usually doesn't involve post-production